Foods That Lower Blood Pressure

 So put it all together and do as much as you can.
 See what happens.
 The very best way to know if and how much it is working for you is to monitor your BP yourself.
 See How To Take Blood Pressure and Home Blood Pressure Monitors

-The DASH diet in a 64 page booklet is online at the National Institutes of Health website at:
+The DASH diet is online at the National Institutes of Health website at:

 National Institutes of Health-DASH Diet